What Are The Stages Of An Injury Case In Massachusetts?

 The insurance company maintains a computer database that shows all of the people who have made claims for other injuries in the past.
 If you have made a claim in another collision, workers’ compensation injury, or have filed a lawsuit in the past, the facts of your previous injury and the amount of your settlement will be known to the insurance company.
 You are, therefore, urged to be absolutely honest with us in all of your answers throughout our handling of your case.
 One of the most difficult things for an attorney to deal with is when it can be shown that the client made inconsistent statements or failed to disclose what appears to be relevant information.

 You are responsible for all of the out-of-pocket costs.
 These costs are separate and distinct from the attorney’s fees for legal services.
 These file costs include, but are not limited to, copying costs, costs for investigating services, expert witness fees, transcript costs, postage, long distance telephone charges, facsimile charges, court filing fees, server’s charges, travel costs and expenses, and such other costs as are necessarily incurred in the proper preparation of your case.

 The information contained in this website is general in nature.
 Each and every case we have handled is on an individual basis.
-If you would like the attorneys of Bailey & Burke to review your particular situation immediately, call us directly to schedule a free consultation at a time and location of your convenience.
+If you would like the attorneys of The Law Offices of Bailey & Burke to review your particular situation immediately, call us directly to schedule a free consultation at a time and location of your convenience.